-Deneb Kaitos (Beta Ceti, sometimes also called Beta Ceti and Diphda ranks as the most brilliant star in the constellation Cetus the Whale (or Sea-Monster).
+Deneb Kaitos (Beta Ceti, sometimes also called Beta Ceti and Diphda) ranks as the most brilliant star in the constellation Cetus the Whale (or Sea-Monster).
 This star shines on par with Polaris the North Star.
 There is a famous variable star also in Cetus, called Mira.
 And Mira might sometimes brighten up enough to match Deneb Kaitos, though only extremely rarely.
 Mira typically remains much too faint to see with the unaided eye; in 2014, it was brightest in June.
-Meanwhile, as seen from mid-latitudes in the Northern Hemisphere, Deneb Kaitos soars highest in the southern sky when the Big Dipper falls lowest in the northern sky, or goes beneath your northern horizon.
+Meanwhile, as seen from mid-latitudes in the Northern Hemisphere, Deneb Kaitos soars highest in the southern sky every autumn.
+That’s when the Big Dipper falls lowest in the northern sky, or goes beneath your northern horizon.
 In other words, you’ll find Deneb Kaitos shining highest at about 9-10 p.m. local time, from now until about mid-November.

 The stars return to the same place in the sky about 2 hours earlier with each passing month (or four minutes earlier with each passing day).
 In middle January, look for Deneb Kaitos to reach its high point around 7 p.m. local time.
 On February evenings, this star drifts into the southwest sky, and disappears from the evening sky by March.

 It’s easy to locate Deneb Kaitos if you’re familiar with the Great Square of Pegasus.
 Locate the star by drawing an imaginary line through the two Great Square stars Alpheratz and Algenib.